gofr-dev/gofr/docs/advanced-guide/handling-data-migrations/page.md

 ```

 GoFr maintains the records in the database itself which helps in tracking which migrations have already been executed and ensures that only migrations that have never been run are executed.
-This way, you only need to ensure that your migrations are properly in place. {% new-tab-link  title="Learn more" href="https://cloud.google.com/architecture/database-migration-concepts-principles-part-1" /%}

 ## Migration Records